 The catering and wedding industries are taught to cut cakes to very specific sizes in order to achieve the requisite number of servings.
 Typically, Wedding Cakes are cut into 1”x2” slices, and Celebration Cakes are cut into 2” x 2” slices.
-If you cut a cake that is bigger than 6" diameter into wedges, you will not be able to get the correct amount of servings.
+If you cut a cake that is bigger than 6" diameter into the traditional wedge-shaped slices, you will not be able to get the correct amount of servings.
 Below is a chart showing the industry standards for cake cutting in order to maximize the servings:

 This GENIUS cake cutting technique by Australian cake decorator Katherine Sabbath is a fantastic way to ensure you get the right number of portions and still have beautiful looking slices!

 All my tiered cakes are doweled and staked.
 This is an absolute necessity for structure and stability in any multi-tiered cake.
 Inserting a dowel into the tier below helps bear the weight of the tier above.
 In addition, a central stake, which is driven from the top down through all the layers, stabilizes the cake for transporting and maneuvering.
 Those collapsed wedding "cake wrecks" you see doing the rounds on social media are the result of not being doweled!
 Some applied decorations may be anchored with toothpicks or skewers - be sure to remove these before serving.
 Sugar flowers will be on wrapped wires inserted into a straw - first remove the flowers and then remove the straw - tweezers can help with this.